rhiknow55/rhiknow55.github.io/README.md

 -	Wrote JUnit tests to debug the application.

 Acquired Skills: Java, genymotion, OSMDroid, IntelliJ, JSON, XML, Android SDK

-## Extras

-Participated in 4 gamejams other than the one(s) mentioned.

 ## Final Words (for now!)